-Blackberries are high in vitamin C: a cup of blackberries has half the U.S. daily recommended value of vitamin C for an adult on a 2000 calorie diet.
+Blackberries are high in vitamin C: a cup of blackberries has half the U.S. daily recommended value for an adult on a 2,000 calorie diet.

 They’re also high in fiber, vitamin K, and manganese.
-Blackberries even help reduce inflammation, boost immune function, and fight cancer with abundant antioxidants.
+Blackberries even help reduce inflammation, boost immune function, and fight heart disease with abundant antioxidants[*].